 Wayne Bennett is one of the most successful coaches in the history of the NRL.
 He holds the record as the longest serving coach in the league, has one of the highest winning percentages of all elite-level Rugby League coaches, and boasts seven NRL Premiership titles.

-So, in Bennet, we see a coach who values character strengths — such as motivation, work ethic, and commitment — above all else (including talent).
+So, in Bennett, we see a coach who values character strengths — such as motivation, work ethic, and commitment — above all else (including talent).
 His seven-minute practice doesn’t simply focus on fitness, but builds character strengths, and emphasises the importance of commitment within his team.

-Character strengths like resilience, motivation, a desire to be a team player, and coachability can influence all aspects of a person; they form a significant portion of our identity, effect our ability and willingness to learn and develop, and have a huge impact on our capacity to cope with adversity.
+Character strengths like resilience, motivation, a desire to be a team player, and coachability can influence all aspects of a person; they form a significant portion of our identity, affect our ability and willingness to learn and develop, and have a huge impact on our capacity to cope with adversity.

-Bennet’s personal coaching philosophy reflects an appreciation of the value of character strengths, and their long-term impact on learning, development, and overall team performance.
+Bennett’s personal coaching philosophy reflects an appreciation of the value of character strengths, and their long-term impact on learning, development, and overall team performance.
 His approach to developing his athletes shows that, even at the elite level, playing sports provides unique opportunities for personal growth.

 Dame Noeline Taurua